In this newsletter, we’ll cope with the Pushing Left approach. What is this approach? Why do we need it?

-The evolution to Agile methodologies in project development has allowed development teams to increase the speed at which a product is released.
-The increase of speed has brought the ability to provide new features to customers regularly (for instance, monthly).
+The evolution towards Agile methodologies in project development has allowed development teams to increase the speed at which they release a product.
+The increase in speed has brought the ability to provide new features to customers regularly (for instance, monthly).

-The side effect of this evolution in software development is that the internal security team becomes a bottleneck in best cases and completely bypassed in worst ones.
-The main reason is that the traditional way used to evaluate the security before the deployment in production, specified below, cannot follow the production rate of the development teams:
+The side effect of this evolution in software development is that the internal security team becomes a bottleneck in best cases and completely bypassed in the worst ones.
+The main reason is that the traditional way we use to evaluate the security before the deployment in production, specified below, cannot follow the production rate of the development teams:

-- Request to external security providers for a penetration test offering before the go Live,
+- Request to external security providers for a penetration test offers before they go Live,

 - Selection of a provider,